 To make the garlic rice, gather your ingredients and heat a large pan over medium heat.
 Add your garlic oil and saute the garlic until fragrant.
 As the garlic begins to turn golden brown, stir in the broken up rice and continue to cook for about two to four minutes or until the rice is warm and crisp.

 Use a rice paddle or a slotted spoon to make sure all the rice grains are evenly coated in the garlic oil.
 Sprinkle salt over the rice and adjust based on your preference.
 Serve your rice asap to get the best flavor, you don’t even need to wait to eat this for breakfast!
-I love to eat this with fresh crispy lumpia or pork bbq skewers.
+I love to eat this with fresh crispy lumpia or pork bbq skewers and a side of atchara (Filipino pickles).
 The best part is that you can make extra and reheat it for later!

 Who invented garlic rice?